- Rankings compiled by U.S. News & World Report consistently place SAIC among the top graduate fine arts programs in the U.S.

 The Art Institute of Chicago is the school's museum and it holds the third largest collection of art in the world.
 In 2014, TripAdvisor reviewers ranked the Art Institute of Chicago as the top museum in the world.

-Learn about SAIC Admissions Events for prospective students!
+See also: SAIC Admissions Events for all prospective students!

 International students are reviewed for merit-based scholarships during the admissions process.
 No additional application is necessary.